BahaWilliams/Tiles/README.md

 # Tiles
-Learing how to use tiles to make a platformer game
+Learing how to use tilemaps to make a platformer game